risc0/risc0/risc0/zkos/linux/docs/README.md

 # Features
 - (A)tomic, F&D (soft float), C-extension instruction emulation.
 C-extension not recommended as it'll trap like mad.
 - Linux static binary execution, with sbrk/mmap to allocate memory, write to stdout and stderr support (tested with MUSL) + correct auxv setup, but not much more system call support
+- S-mode emulation (for running Linux noMMU) with SBI DBCN emulation
 - In progress 9P file system

 # Building the kernel